 The PREPARE project team at ICCT has conducted extensive desk-based research on the unique stigmas, vulnerabilities, and protective factors children may develop in family environments where they are exposed to violent extremism, and conducted a series of interviews with experts, practitioners and family members.
 The PREPARE project team brought together a range of experts and front-line practitioners in a series of workshops to draw out their insights on the vulnerabilities and risk factors of children from violent extremist-affiliated families.
 Research findings, along with these insights, were used to inform the design of a new, unique Child Vulnerability and Intervention Tool, as well as tailor a Train-The-Trainer Training Programme, and a "Practitioners’ Guide to Working with Children in VE-Affiliated Families: Protecting the Rights of the Child."

 These cutting-edge resources will support frontline practitioners in six European countries (the Netherlands, Spain, France, Sweden, Germany & Kosovo) working directly with these children and their families.

 About the project

 The development of a new, unique Child Vulnerability and Intervention Tool;

-- Train-the-trainer activities to assist professionals in delivering support;
+The Train-The-Trainer Training Programme and training activities, to assist professionals in delivering support;

 Knowledge dissemination through leveraging networks and publications, promoting the preparedness and stakeholder collaboration of those working directly with these children and families.